darkpalacestudio/manuals/common/05_configuration.md

 but can easily be assigned manually.

 In order to do so, locate the preset and open it using an external text-editor.
-After that you can add a preset to a group as follows:
+After that you can add a preset to a group like so:
 ```
 {
     ...